PreEmptive logo

 Are Xamarin.Android app users at risk?

-In a recent developer survey, Xamarin.Android developers were 50% less likely to have included rooted device detection or anti-tamper prevention as their Java Android peers were.
-Yet, both sets of apps are being deployed through the same marketplaces onto the same devices and are governed by the same regulations (PCI, GDPR, HIPAA to name just a few that expect these kinds of controls).Why are more Xamarin.Android apps going unprotected?
+In a recent developer survey, Xamarin.Android developers were 50% less likely to have included rooted device detection or anti-tamper prevention than their Java Android peers were.
+Yet, both sets of apps are being deployed through the same marketplaces onto the same devices and are governed by the same regulations (PCI, GDPR, and HIPAA are just a few that expect these kinds of controls).
+Why are more Xamarin.Android apps going unprotected?

-Are equivalent Xamarin.Android controls unavailable or too complex or expensive to implement?
+Are equivalent Xamarin.Are Android controls unavailable, too complex, or expensive to implement?
 Or, are developers unaware that easy, effective tools for Xamarin.Android apps do exist?
-Are Xamarin.Android developers, who come from a .NET tradition, lacking the relevant platform-specific awareness to assess these uniquely Android risks?What are the implications?
+Are Xamarin.Android developers, who come from a .NET tradition, lack the relevant platform-specific awareness to assess these uniquely Android risks.
+What are the implications?

 For users: Given these lower levels of protection, as a group, are Xamarin.Android apps potentially less secure than Android Java apps?

-For app stakeholders: Will regulators, courts, or public markets punish Xamarin.Android app owners when exploits occur on unprotected apps?What can a Xamarin.Android developer do?
+For app stakeholders: Will regulators, courts, or public markets punish Xamarin.Android app owners when exploits occur on unprotected apps?
+What can Xamarin.Android developers do?

-“If I ever go looking for my heart’s desire again, I won’t look any further than my own backyard.”
+“If I ever go looking for my heart’s desire again, I won’t look any further than my backyard.”
 Dorothy, The Wizard of Oz